Alexanderia-Mike/pec/README.md

 training of neural networks
 - `utils_new.py`
 some general functions
+- `power_management_api/`
-- `power_management_api`
+    - `api.py`
     the APIs that deal with hardwares in the embedded board Jetson TX2
+    - `README.md`
+    the detailed introductions for api functions
+- `scripts/`
+    - `inference_with_beta.sh`
+    the shell script that do the inference tasks with different `beta` parameters
+    - `testcases.sh`
+    the shell script that does all the tests specified in our report
+    - `train_inference.sh`
+    the shell script that does the training and then the inference task
 - `create_custom_dataloader`
 the functions to create customized dataloaders
 - `generate_scripts.py`
 the python program to generate shell scripts for testings automatically.
 Except for only very few cases, this file is useless.
 Feel free to delete it
+- `README.md`
+this file

 ### Run the Codes